 If a driver’s actions cause a motorcycle accident, he or she will be liable for the damages that the motorcyclist sustained.
 Examples of driver negligence include the following.

 Additionally, motorcycle accidents can be caused by dangerous and defective vehicle parts.
 If a motorcycle component is defective and suddenly breaks, a motorcyclist can easily lose control of his or her bike and crash.
-In these situations, the manufacturer would be responsible for the motorcyclist’s losses.
+In these situations, the manufacturer would be responsible for the motorcyclist’s losses in a Fresno defective machinery lawsuit.

 California is a fault accident state, meaning that people who are responsible for motor vehicle collisions must pay for their victims’ damages.
 Just like motor vehicle drivers, motorcyclists are required to carry certain amounts of liability insurance to uphold this financial responsibility.